50 Questions You Must Ask to Evaluate the Quality of Your Website

 6. Does Your Site Use a Flat Architecture?

-Using a flat architecture is all well and good but does not lend itself well to topical focus and organization.
+Using a flat architecture is okay but does not lend itself well to topical focus and organization.

-With a flat architecture, all your pages are typically dumped in the root directory, and there is no focus on topics or related topics, and there is usually disorganization all lumped into one.
+With a flat architecture, all your pages are typically dumped in the root directory, and there is no focus on topics or related topics.

 Using a siloed architecture helps you group webpages by topics and themes and organize them with a linking structure that further reinforces topical focus.